Connect to Abacus.AI Using JDBC/ODBC

-The Abacus.AI platform provides an ODBC/JDBC connector as one of the options for you to attach datasets to your project from your own databases.
-In order to connect to your database, the following information regarding the database is required:
+The Abacus.AI platform provides an JDBC/ODBC connector as one of the options for you to attach datasets to your project from your own databases.

 Connector Setup